KvGeijer/AlgoHaskell/README.md

 # AlgoHaskell
 Some of my small projects while learning to code in Haskell.
+The problems are mainly from my introductory course in Algorithms, EDAF05, at LTH.